 As a sociologist, my research centers on the intersections of law, society and culture, with an emphasis on migration.
-I’m interested in how social problems come to be socially constructed, how these constructions find their way into social & legal institutions, and their consequences in practice, particularly for disadvantaged populations.
-My dissertation, which I am currently working on turning into a book, examines the rise of international counter-human trafficking policy at the United Nations, and the impact counter-trafficking policies have had on the ground, specifically in Cambodia and the U.S.
+I’m interested in how social problems come to be socially constructed, how these constructions find their way into social & legal institutions, and their consequences in practice, particularly for women, migrants and disadvantaged populations.
+My current book project examines the rise of international counter-human trafficking policy at the United Nations, and the impact counter-trafficking policies for those who “translate” the law into practice and trafficked persons themselves, specifically in Cambodia and the U.S.

-My other research includes a qualitative study of detained asylum seekers in U.S. detention centers, a collaborative study about the use of storytelling by international social movement participants (article forthcoming in Mobilization), and a collaborative project on “the law in computation;” that is, how legal terrain is being shaped and created through new and emerging technologies (article forthcoming in Law & Policy).
-I teach courses on globalization, transnational sociology, inequality, sexual violence, human trafficking, criminology, and juvenile delinquency.
+My other research includes an ongoing study among detained asylum seekers in U.S. detention centers, a collaborative study about the use of storytelling by international social movement participants (see my article in Mobilization), and a collaborative project on “the law in computation;” that is, how legal terrain is being shaped and created through new and emerging technologies (see my article in Law & Policy).
+I teach courses on globalization, law & inequality, “crimmigration” (the intersection of criminal and immigration policies), human trafficking, and criminology.

 Field/Areas of Research: